 Honey Chipotle Salmon, ready in under 30 minutes!
 A little sweet, a little spicy and a LOT delicious!
-This weeknight dinner is baked on a sheet pan for quick and easy clean up.
+This sheet pan dinner is great for weeknights.
+One pan means quick and easy clean up.
 Bake as many pieces as needed, this recipe is easy to scale up or down to fit your family’s needs.

 How to Make Honey Chipotle Salmon

 This easy recipe gives you plenty of bang for the buck.
 Toss a handful of ingredients into a mini food processor or blender, blitz it until smooth, spread on salmon and bake.

 A perfect weeknight recipe that requires very little of your energy.
 If you have a few minutes to make the sauce the day before or in the morning before you go to work, it’s even easier at dinnertime.

 Because the salmon is baked and not sauteéd in a pan on the stove, there is no messy cleanup or grease splatter on the stove.

 Also, no guesswork about whether or not the fish is done and having to cut into it to find out.

 You can either have the fishmonger portion the salmon for you, or buy a whole side (cheaper!) and cut it into pieces yourself.

 There is a link at the bottom for a food scale so you can weigh the fish and check your work.